Black Educator Network Gathering

 The Work IS the Story: Reimagining How We Narrate, Preserve, and Document our Work

-This year’s Black Educator Network (BEN) gathering meets at an important crossroads.
+This year’s Black Educator Network (BEN) gathering met at an important crossroads.
 As nature-based early childhood educators, we are doing extraordinary, community-rooted work — and simultaneously navigating a moment that asks us to prove, justify, and perform that work for audiences who may not understand our work or even share our values or our vision.

-We’re gathering to name that tension honestly, and then to move through it — together.
+We gathered at NatStart26 in San Antonio to name that tension honestly, and then to move through it — together.

 Meet the Facilitators